dddrrreee/cs140e-22win/labs/16-esp8266/README.md

 As the quickest test, plug it into the USB programmer we gave out and see that `esp-shell` gives an `OK` when you type `AT`.

-The esp is the small device on top, and the programmer is the larger device plugged into my USB port.
+  1. The esp is the small device on top, and the programmer is the larger device plugged into my USB port.
 Make sure that the little switch (red arrow) is pushed to the left:

 <p float="left">
   <img src="images/esp8266-prog.jpg" width="450" />
 </p>

      The programmer is cool since it makes it easy to update the ESP's firmware.
 (Ours is pretty old: 2016.)

-Do this for both ESP's.
+  2. Once you plug it into your laptop, run the shell:

+            % cd esp-shell/
+            % make
+            % ./esp-shell --ack
+            about to communicate with </dev/ttyUSB0>
+            AT   #    <---- type this
+            AT   #    <---- esp first echoes command OK   #    <---- esp then sends "OK"

+   3. Try the other ESP with the programmer as well (since it's hard to miswire).

 ##### Test hardware works with a ttl-USB device